Kirsty Mitchell

 Kirsty Loretta Mitchell (born 28 June 1974) is a Scottish actress.

 She is the voice of Mòrag Ladair in Xenoblade Chronicles 2.
-In 2019, she began appearing in the BBC medical drama series Casualty as Faith Dean.
+In 2019, she began appearing in the BBC medical drama series Casualty as Faith Cadogan.

 Early life

 Mitchell was born in Glasgow and was a pupil at Park Mains High School in Erskine.
 She trained as a ballet dancer before turning to acting and won the Miss Scotland title at 17 years old.